Sunday, July 28, 2024

 The old British hospital, the Netley, was declared a military hospital during World War II.
 It provided care for the patients connected with the D-Day operations.
 It has an interesting history but was not a positive memory for Reuben. http://www.qaranc.co.uk/netleyhospital.php However, he persevered because he was a Tough Hombre.

-When Reuben was in his 60's he retired to his surveying full time and died in 1980 from lung cancer.
+When Reuben was in his 60s he retired from the city to his surveying as a full-time job.
+Then he died in 1980 from lung cancer.
 It was probably connected with many years of smoking.
-The smoking of the cigarettes was what he had been taught to exist on while doing his duty in the army.
+The smoking of cigarettes was what he had been taught to exist on while doing his duty in the army.
 And the shattered other lung, as a result of war injuries, was no use to him.
 For several years before his death, while living with cancer, Reuben kept working in the south Texas heat, surveying and working cattle on his family ranch.
 During this time he also applied for 100% VA disability from his military injuries because he had always felt that he deserved more than the VA gave him, which was only partial disability, rather than 100% disability.
 However, he was never able to convince the Veterans Administration that he was entitled to more disability because of his war experience.
 The VA always answered that his present health problem with cancer was "not connected" to his wartime injury because it was his other lung that had been ripped apart in France, not his cancerous lung.
 In Reuben's heart, he knew it was related to his injury so he applied over and over and each time was rejected.

 While dying in the hospital in Victoria, Texas, an attending doctor injected a medication into a hole that they had drilled in his back.
 When he asked the nurse what they had administered in the hole, she told him it was mustard gas.
 Of all the years I had known him, I never saw him so upset.
 He immediately associated the mustard gas with what he knew about the two world wars.
 And of course, it was terrifying to him.
 He asked, "Why?"
 I told him I would find out.
 That evening I called the doctor at his residence and asked him.
 He answered, "Don't worry about it.
 I'm the doctor and I'm in charge."
 Needless to say, this made me very angry.
 I had seen enough of Phil Donahue shows which were similar to the later Oprah Winfrey shows that appeared years later on TV.
 They were famous for exposing the idea that doctors were not gods.
 And that patients had rights.
 Reuben seemed to give up after that experience and died about a week later.
 He had been tough, but cancer won the final battle.